Biden says Western allies must keep aiding Ukraine as he meets European partners before election

 The chancellor thanked Biden for the two leaders' “extraordinarily close” cooperation.

 Concerns about what might come next were reflected as Biden received the highest class of Germany's Order of Merit, which was also bestowed on former U.S. President George H.W.
-Bush for his support of German reunification.
+Bush in recognition of his support for German reunification.

 German President Frank-Walter Steinmeier said the friendship with the U.S. is “and will always be existentially important” for Germany, but there have always been “times of proximity and greater distance.”